jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 Installing container on TACC systems
 ------------------------------------

 Now that you have a container on dockerhub, using it on TACC systems is straightforward.
-You don’t need an rtx node to run apptainer, but since most of our ML software requires GPUs, I find it easier to use an rtx node so I can test the container immediately
+You don’t need an rtx node to run apptainer, but since most of our ML software requires GPUs, it is typically easier to use an rtx node so we can test our container immediately:

 Grab a single rtx node on Frontera: